bhumphrey0x20/Vehicle-Detection-and-Tracking/writeup.md

 The code for this step is contained in IPython notebook under the section 'Feature Extraction Functions'.
 The majority of the code in this section was taken in whole, or adapted from, code provided in Lesson 20.

-HOG features were obtained using the function `get_hog_features()` which wraps the sklearn function `hog()`.
-To arive at the chosen HOG parameters training accuracies were tested for mulitiple parameters (see "Training Classifier" below).
-Ultimately, LUV color-space using all three channels yeilded the best results (Table 2).
-Originally features were extracted using orientation = 9, pixels_per_cell = 8 and cells_per_block = 4, however after training the classifier these parameters were changed (Table 1).
+HOG features were obtained using the function `get_hog_features()` which wraps the sklearn function `skimage.hog()`.
+HOG parameters were selected after training models using various features (HOG and others).
+The feature combination with the best accuracy was selected (see "Training Classifier" below).
+For HOG features this included using LUV color-space with all three channels an orientation = 9, pixels_per_cell = 16 and cells_per_block = 2 (Table 1).
+Figures 1 and 2 show training images and their respective hog features visualations.

-For feature extraction the function `single_img_features()` wraps up the HOG, color space, spatial, and histogram features functions.
-The function `get_hog_features()` takes as arguments orientatation, pixels_per_cell, and cells_per_block and passes them to the sklearn function `skimage.hog()`.
-The HOG parameters are listed in Table 1.

 [Table 1: HOG Parameters for Classifier]